suncoast-devs/handbook/lessons/career-looking/interviews.md

   <ul>
     <li>Be on time, in a comfortable location
       <ul>
-        <li>Avoid taking the call from your car; you won't be comfortable, and it will show</li>
+        <li>Avoid taking the call from your car; you won't be comfortable, and it will show.</li>
       </ul>
     </li>
     <li>Have a laptop or notebook for taking notes on things you find interesting or don't know </li>
     <li>Do your homework
       <ul>
-        <li>Find the company's narrative and gather background info about what they do</li>
+        <li>Find the company's narrative and gather background info about what they do.</li>
       </ul>
     </li>
-    <li>Use a professional, but casual/ interested tone
+    <li>Use a professional, but casual/interested tone
       <ul>
         <li>Show you interest in the position and company</li>
       </ul>
     </li>
     <li>Tell a (short) story
       <ul>
-        <li>Describe experiences and learning opportunities that helps the interview team learn more about you</li>
+        <li>Describe experiences and learning opportunities that helps the interview team learn more about you.</li>
       </ul>
     </li>
   </ul>